Who We Are

 Zed's Erroneous Zones

 "For 'tis your thoughts that now must deck our kings;

 Carry them here and there: jumping o'er times;

 Turning the accomplishment of many years into an hour-glass."

-So, in terms of what our mission statement might be, the choices point to something that may seem quite eclectic at first glance.
-Well, in a way.
-The projects alternate between an original script and ones that can be bring a greater understanding - from a producer's point of view, at least - of how a play might be staged.
-The only rule is to the come up with something new every second production.
-That's the mission.
+he choices point to something that may seem quite eclectic at first.
+Well, there is a smidgen of method in that madness.
+Our projects alternate between an original script and ones that can bring a greater understanding - from a producer and writer's point of view, at least - of how a play might be staged.
+The only rule is to come up with something new every second production.
+That, for now anyway, is the mission.

 As for what is ahead, we've got our thinking caps on.
 Early next year is the time scale, so watch this space.
 We'll certainly keep you posted.